cmap/cmap-sig-tools/documentation/docs/command-reference/sig_score2rank_tool.md

 : Logical, returns ranks as a percentile of total rows.
 Default is 0

 `--fix_ties` *FIX_TIES*
-: Logical, adjusts for ties (is false by default)..
+: Logical, adjusts for ties (is false by default).
 Default is 0

 `--use_gctx` *USE_GCTX*
 : Use GCTX file format.
 Default is 1